Made in Heaven (1987 film)

-Made in Heaven is a 1987 American fantasy comedy film directed by Alan Rudolph, script from Bruce A. Evans and Raynold Gideon, and produced by Lorimar Productions.
-The film stars Timothy Hutton and Kelly McGillis and has cameos by Tom Petty, Ric Ocasek, Ellen Barkin and Neil Young.
+Made in Heaven is a 1987 American romantic fantasy comedy film directed by Alan Rudolph, script from Bruce A. Evans and Raynold Gideon, and produced by Lorimar Productions.
+The film stars Timothy Hutton and Kelly McGillis and has cameos by Tom Petty, Ric Ocasek in his film debut, Ellen Barkin and Neil Young.
 Emmett, a chain-smoking male angel, was played by Debra Winger (Hutton's then wife), but the character was only credited as being played by "Himself."

 The original music score was composed by Mark Isham.
 The film was marketed with the tagline "How in Heaven did they meet?
 How on Earth will they find each other?"

 Made in Heaven concerns two souls who cross paths in Heaven and then attempt to reconnect once they are reborn on Earth.

 In 1988, the film was released on VHS format as well as digital stereo LaserDisc format.
 In 2009, the film made its DVD debut as part of the Warner Archive Collection.